GoogleCloudPlatform/pci-gke-blueprint/README.md

 * Terraform - terraform has a built-in linter in the 'terraform validate' command.
 * Dockerfiles - hadolint.
 Can be found in homebrew

+## Known Issues and Limitations

+- This demo assumes that it will be deployed to a dedicated GCP Organization.
+  Some components, like Forseti and Cloud Security Command Center are Organization-level resources that are not designed to be run with multiple copies in a single GCP Organization.
+They don't necessarily conflict, but may, depending on your Organization's configuration.
+- If you can not create a new Organization for this demo, your particular GCP Organization's roles and permissions may vary.
+You may need certain resources such as the Terraform Service Account and Terraform Admin Project to be created by a user with an `Organization Admin` or `Billing Account Admin` roles
+- Although it's not recommended, you **may** be able to build the demo with your own User Account or a different Service Account.
+Just note that the `terraform/components` resources need to be created with the same account that created the projects (or has the `Project Owner` role on each project).
+  Because of this, switching back and forth between different accounts to run these Terraform components will not work without manual intervention.
+- If your GCP Organization is shared between other users or teams, consult your Organization Admins before building the demo.
+- This demo does not implement a multi-envionment setup.
+There is no "pre-prod", "staging", or "production" differentiation.
+However, there is no reason that this demo couldn't be expanded to accommodate such a setup if you so choose.
+- Order matters when it comes to building the infrastructure, create the projects in the order laid out in this documentation.
+- Some additional variables are required to integrate Forseti with Cloud Security Command Center.
+It may require that Forseti is configured twice.
+  Once without the `forseti_cscc_source_id` variable set and once again after CSCC is manually configured.
+- As detailed in [Data Loss Prevention API](docs/dlp.md), the DLP API filter, as implemented, is not designed to scale to handle production loads.
+- This demo is meant to showcase various GCP features and act as a starting point to build a security-focused environment focused on PCI compliance.
+This demo has **not been reviewed by a QSA** and deploying an application into this environment does not qualify as being PCI-DSS compliant